driemworks/fangorn/README.md

 - Merkle Verifier - maybe not for hackathon, future work
 - IPFS integration (or polkastorage or something to give more oomph?) - also future work? can use firebase for now if need be, though will try to stretch.

-- [ ] migrate 'retina' cli and test it out
 - [ ] design smart contract, deploy on IDN?
 Asset Hub?
 - [ ] Gossipsub for requesting partial decryptions
 - [ ] masking partial decryptions and unmasking